 Even with the 2nd, and possibly even 3rd, 4th, and 5th cartridge, the filling of the hollow cone will initially continue in the lower back area until about 3/4 of the cartridge is used up.
 It is possible to work 'wet on wet'...the mortar of the previous cartridge does not have to be solidified yet.

 When it becomes clear that a cartridge will soon be empty but a large cavity in the hollow cone is still visible, the last quarter of the cartridge should again be used to continue modeling the 'dam' in the cylinder/cone junction region.
 A gap of 1.5 - 2 cm upward should remain.

-If the final filling of the hollow cone, material is pressed on vigorously until the front starts to withdraw and close the gap.
-The mixing tube is slowly withdrawn now, but is further pressed, so that front in the area of the mortar dam a larger quantity of fresh composite mortar accumulates, in which the hardwood body can be pasted.
+In the final filling of the hollow cone, mortar continues to be vigorously applied (injected) until it begins to emerge at the front and close the gap.
+Now the mixing tube is slowly withdrawn, but is further pressed so that in front of the mortar dam a fresh quantity of composite mortar accumulates in which the hardwood body can be pasted.

 The cartridge is now pulled back, the tape on the threaded rod is removed (at least in the front).
 Then the hardwood support body is suspended and while turning, pushed into the mortar mass until the mortar begins to emerge from the sides of the wood body.
 Then the M 12 nut is unscrewed in order to secure this state until it sets/hardens.
 The wood body should end approximately flush with the wall or even considerably deeper in the wall.

 If the load carrying capacity is reached according to the setting time indicated on the mortar cartridge, the hex nut is removed first.
 Now as many plastic discs (d = 50 mm h = 1.5 mm) will be put on until the so-called 'spacer' (from hardwood body and plastic washers) are out 2-3 mm from the wall.
 Sometimes only 0-2 discs are required, but sometimes 10-15!